Everyone

 Where more than one person has the same issue

 Sometimes a number of people will have the same problem.
 If so, it could help to deal with the problems collectively and to look for a solution that works for everyone.
-Where employees are union members, their union can play an important part in representing their interests.
+Where employees are members, their union can play an important part in representing their interests.

 Unions and bargaining